-As U.S. Secretary of State Mike Pompeo blamed Iran for the September 2019 attack on the Abqaiq and Khurais oil fields in Saudi Arabia, he “an unprecedented attack on the world’s energy supply.”
-He doubled down a few days later, the strikes as an “act of war.”the incident as
+As U.S. Secretary of State Mike Pompeo blamed Iran for the September 2019 attack on the Abqaiq and Khurais oil fields in Saudi Arabia, he defined the incident as “an unprecedented attack on the world’s energy supply.”
+He doubled down a few days later, condemning the strikes as an “act of war.”

-The secretary’s statements came after Houthi rebels in neighboring Yemen backed the U.S. position that Iran was behind the attacks.
+The secretary’s statements came after Houthi rebels in neighboring Yemen took credit for the strikes.
+The U.S. rejected this claim, citing intelligence that the attacks did not originate within Houthi-controlled territory.
+On the sidelines of the 2019 UN General Assembly, the leaders of the U.K., France, and Germany backed the U.S. position that Iran was behind the attacks.
 “It is clear for us that Iran bears responsibility for this attack.
 There is no other explanation,” U.K. Prime Minister Boris Johnson, French President Emmanuel Macron, and German Chancellor Angela Merkel said in a joint statement.
-However, the three European leaders stopped short of labeling the incident an “act of war.”credit for the strikes.
-The U.S. rejected this claim, citing intelligence that the attacks did not originate within Houthi-controlled territory.
-On the sidelines of the 2019 UN General Assembly, the leaders of the U.K., France, and Germany
+However, the three European leaders stopped short of labeling the incident an “act of war.”

-Oil markets responded appropriately: Brent futuresalmost fifteen percent to $69.02 (USD), the most significant jump in more than a decade.
-Gas futures skyrocketed more than thirteen percent, and consumers have been feeling the at the pump.
+Oil markets responded appropriately: Brent futures spiked almost fifteen percent to $69.02 (USD), the most significant jump in more than a decade.
+Gas futures skyrocketed more than thirteen percent, and consumers have been feeling the effects at the pump.
 For just the third time in its history, authorization was given to draw from the Strategic Petroleum Reserve as a means to mitigate worries about supply and assuage markets.

-More than a week after the attack, prices stabilized: Brent prices haveat just over $63 and WTI at $58 (USD).
+More than a week after the attack, prices stabilized: Brent prices have settled at just over $63 and WTI at $58 (USD).
 For now, the worst economic effects of the incident seem to have petered out before any last damage could be done.